Estimating the best separable approximation of non-pure spin-squeezed states: Introduction

-Entanglement has been introduced as a foundational concept that distinguishes genuine quantum correlations among particles from their classical counterparts and has been recognized as an important resource for quantum information tasks~\cite{HorodeckiEntanglementReview2009}, but also to unravel the complexity of many-body quantum states~\cite{amico08}.
-In fact, an important application of this concept arises in the context of analyzing complex phases of matter, where the entanglement structure of the zero-temperature phase diagram shows interesting features, especially across QPTs~\cite{amico08,Laflorencie16,sachdev,girvin_yang_2019}.
-However, entanglement is also very hard to characterize in practical situations, when the quantum state is noisy and only very partially known~\cite{GuehneToth2009, FriisVitaglianoMalikHuberReview19}.
-Even in the case of fully known density matrices, such as nonzero temperature equilibrium states of simple models, just deciding whether a state is entangled or not becomes quickly a computationally unfeasible task with increasing number of particles.
-In fact, in many-particle states entanglement has been characterized almost exclusively in the ground state~\cite{amico08,Laflorencie16}, because in that case a state is entangled if and only if its marginal state is mixed.
-Moreover for pure states, entanglement (in a bipartite scenario) can be also readily quantified by entropies of one marginal.
-Those are instances of so-called {\it entanglement monotones}~\cite{Vedral_1998, PlenioVirmani07}, i.e., nonnegative real functions $\mathcal{E}(\varrho)$ such that: i) $\mathcal{E}(\sigma)=0$ for all separable states $\sigma$; and ii) $\mathcal{E}(\varrho)$ does not increase under local operations and classical communication (LOCC).
+Entanglement distinguishes genuine quantum correlations from classical ones and serves as an important resource in quantum information tasks~\cite{HorodeckiEntanglementReview2009}, as well as a tool for understanding complex many-body quantum systems~\cite{amico08}.
+Notably, when analyzing complex phases of matter, the entanglement structure of the zero-temperature phase diagram shows interesting features, especially across quantum phase transitions (QPTs)~\cite{amico08,Laflorencie16,sachdev,girvin_yang_2019}.
+In fact, the scaling of ground-state entanglement has immediate implications for numerical simulation methods~\cite{SchollwockRev,Schollwoeck2011,Orus2019}.
+However, entanglement is challenging to characterize in practical situations, when the quantum state is noisy and only very partially known~\cite{GuehneToth2009, FriisVitaglianoMalikHuberReview19}.
+Generally, even for fully known density matrices, such as simple nonzero temperature equilibrium states, just deciding whether a state is entangled or not quickly becomes computationally unfeasible with increasing particle numbers.

-For many-body ground states, many interesting observations have been made, for example concerning the scaling of entanglement across critical points~\cite{amico08,eisert2010,Laflorencie16}, leading also to connections with numerical simulation algorithms~\cite{SchollwockRev,Schollwoeck2011,Orus2019}.
-Beyond pure (i.e., zero-temperature) states, quantification of entanglement reaches a daunting complexity, also because the estimation of entanglement monotones typically requires an optimization over all pure state decompositions of the density matrix.
-In fact, for mixed states the exact value of entanglement monotones are known only in very special circumstances, e.g., highly symmetric states of two particles~\cite{wootters2qubitsEoF,VollbrechtWerner2001}, or special entanglement measures of three qubits~\cite{UhlmannPRA2000,LohmayerPRL2006,Eltschka_2008,OsterlohSiewertUhlmannPRA08,SiewertEltschkaPRL12}